lisihang1401443109/MiniPLM/README.md

 ## 3 Models
 ### 3.1 Teacher Model
-We use [QWen1.5-1.8B](https://huggingface.co/Qwen/Qwen1.5-1.8B) as the teacher LM.
+We use [Qwen1.5-1.8B](https://huggingface.co/Qwen/Qwen1.5-1.8B) as the teacher LM.
 You can download this model can put it in `checkpoints/qwen/1.8B`.
 ### 3.2 Reference Model
-The [reference model](https://huggingface.co/MiniLLM/MiniPLM-QWen-104M-ref) is a 104M QWen LM trained on 5B tokens randomly split from the Pile, which should be put in `checkpoints/qwen/104M_ref`.
+The [reference model](https://huggingface.co/MiniLLM/MiniPLM-Qwen-104M-ref) is a 104M Qwen LM trained on 5B tokens randomly split from the Pile, which should be put in `checkpoints/qwen/104M_ref`.
 ### 3.3 Pre-Trained Models
 The [MiniPLM models](https://huggingface.co/collections/MiniLLM/miniplm-6712c0fdf09ef7e8da7d39bd) and baseline models can be found in the [HuggingFace Hub](https://huggingface.co/MiniLLM).